Welcome to Personal Development for Men Issue #7

 The best thing for you as a father is just to attend these events as much as you can.
 If you can't make it be sure your child knows why and that the excuse is valid and makes sense to your child.

 Providing a living is a good excuse.
 Being exhausted from providing a living is a good excuse.
 Being unable to afford to go is a good excuse.
+Not wanting to go is not a good excuse.
+Preferring to watch some other fathers kids play sports on television is not a good excuse.

 You can easily jump ahead of the pack of fathers by just going to these events as much as you can.